nrjdalal/next-to-start/README.md

 ```

 > [!Important]
-> For advanced features like API routes, links, params, paths, and more, refer to the [Next Steps (Advanced)](#next-steps-advanced) section at the end of this guide.
+> For advanced features like dynamic routes, links, server actions, route handlers and more, refer to the [Next Steps (Advanced)](#next-steps-advanced) section at the end of this guide.

 ## Uninstall Next.js